Muszkamus/UDEMY-JS-Course/complete-javascript-course-master/14-OOP/starter/notes.md

 - It helps **organize code** better.
 - It allows for **reuse** and **modularity**.
 - It makes applications **flexible** and **maintainable**.

 ---

+# 208. **OOP in JavaScript**

+---

+OOP in JS: Prototypes

+Objects are linked to a prototype object/
+Prototypal inheritance: The prototype contains methods (behaviour) that are accessible to all objects linked to that prototype.
+Behaviour is delegated to the linked prototype object.

+---

+# 209. **Constructor Functions and the new Operator**

+---